raphasampaio/RegularizedCovarianceMatrices.jl/docs/src/index.md

 ## Citing

-If you find UnsupervisedClustering useful in your work, we kindly request that you cite the following paper ([preprint](https://arxiv.org/abs/2302.02450)):
+If you find RegularizedCovarianceMatrices useful in your work, we kindly request that you cite the following paper ([preprint](https://arxiv.org/abs/2302.02450)):

 ```bibtex
 @article{sampaio2023regularization,